tscircuit/schematic-symbols/README.md

 ## Adding New Symbols

-1. Add a new svg file to the `./symbols` directory
+1. Add a new svg file to the `./assets/symbols` directory (copy volt_meter.svg to a new file named `<symbol_name>.svg`)
 2. Run `bun run generate` to generate the new symbol
-3. Create a new symbol file in the `./symbols` directory for your symbol, make sure to add a suffix `_horz` or `_vert` depending on it's orientation
-4. Run `bun run dev` to start the dev server and verify the new symbol
+3. Run `bun run dev` to start the dev server and verify the new symbol
-5. Run `bun run build` to build all the symbols into the `./generated` directory
+4. Run `bun run build` to build all the symbols into the `./generated` directory

 Here's an example of a generated symbol file: